LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Additional Experiments

-\paragraph{Ablation on Object Grounding Agent.} For the open vocabulary object query task, we use Grounding SAM \cite{ren2024grounded} and 4DLangSplat \cite{li20254d} as baselines.
-Grounding SAM \cite{ren2024grounded} first performs open vocabulary detection on images through Grounding DINO \cite{liu2024grounding} to obtain object bounding boxes.
+For the open-vocabulary object query experiment, we use Grounding SAM \cite{ren2024grounded} and 4DLangSplat \cite{li20254d} as baselines.
+Grounding SAM \cite{ren2024grounded} first performs open-vocabulary detection on images through Grounding DINO \cite{liu2024grounding} to obtain object bounding boxes.
 It then uses SAM \cite{kirillov2023segment} to generate object masks based on these bounding boxes.
 4DLangSplat \cite{li20254d} first reconstructs the dynamic scene through 4D Gaussian Splatting \cite{wu20244d}.
 Each Gaussian primitive is then augmented with CLIP features \cite{radford2021learning} and caption embeddings to learn semantic attributes.

 To construct the test data, we select 5 scenes from the original 30 test scenes, which cover different times of day, weather conditions, and road types.
 For each scene, we randomly select 10 images and generate one query per image.
 This results in a total of 50 queries.
 To obtain ground truth object masks, we use SAM \cite{kirillov2023segment} for manual annotation.
 Finally, we calculate the IoU between predicted masks and the ground truth masks.
 And we consider predictions with IoU greater than 0.2 as successful detections.